yassati/test_study_react_native_front/README.md

    - [ ] A user can compare base stats of two pokemons

 ## Complicated Bonus
+  Do this *only* if you have a lot of time to spare / the challenge was way to easy, it is not only not required or expected, it is a tough one.

    - [ ] A user can see the evolution chain of a pokemon